glvnst/skeletons/README.md

 - [coffeescript-scss-jquery](coffeescript-scss-jquery): skeleton project dir for a skeleton coffeescript + jquery project.
 Includes jquery and a very basic Makefile for compiling the coffescript and the scss

-- [python-commandline-util](python-commandline-util): skeleton project dir for a python command-line utility
+- [python-commandline-simple](python-commandline-simple): skeleton project dir for a simple Python command-line utility that does not use setuptools and doesn't use automated testing

 ## License